Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 ![](img/murakumo/10-01-north.png)

-* After getting last treasure, farm until wipe
+* After getting last treasure, farm until Nitori out of MP
 * When you're back at Gensokyo, use these facilities:
 	* <span class="hakurei-shrine"> **Hakurei Shrine**: Level All Characters</span>
 * Open the menu and take the following actions: